Andalusia: Structure

 As far as composition by sex, two aspects stand out: the higher percentage of women in the elderly population, owing to women's longer life expectancy, and, on the other hand, the higher percentage of men of working age, due in large part to a predominantly male immigrant population.

 Immigration

-In 2024, over 850,000 people (9.88%) in Andalusia were born outside of Spain.
+As of 1 January 2026, over 1,202,492 people (13.76%) in Andalusia were born outside of Spain.
 The figure is up from 2.76% in 2002 when nationalities began to be registered.
-This is a relatively low number for a Spanish region, the national average being over three percentage points higher.
+This is a relatively low number for a Spanish region, the national average being over six percentage points higher (20.3%).

-The immigrants are not evenly distributed among the Andalusian provinces.
-In 2022, more than 21.8% of the Almería's population was immigrant, ranking third among all provinces in Spain.
-From the other end, Jaén and Córdoba had barely 2.8% immigrant population each, being the Spanish provinces with the lowest foreign population in relative numbers.
-The predominant foreign nationalities are Moroccan (163,585, constituting 22.06 percent of the foreigners living in Andalusia) and British (12.43 percent across the region).
-When comparing world regions rather than individual countries, the single largest immigrant block is Europe, followed by Africa and Latin America.
-Demographically, this group has provided an important addition to the Andalusian labor force.
+Immigrants are not evenly distributed among the Andalusian provinces.
+In 2026, more than 26.04% of the Almería's population was foreign-born, ranking third among all provinces in Spain.
+From the other end, Jaén and Córdoba had barely over 5-6% immigrant population each, being the Spanish provinces with the lowest foreign population in relative numbers.